auth0/docs/articles/cms/wordpress/how-does-it-work.md

 ### Scenario 1: Login attempt by user who exists in Auth0 but not in WordPress
 #### Solution : Auth0 creates a new user profile on WordPress and logs the user in.
 #### How it works -
-1. The user tries to access your WordPress site's login page.
+1. The user tries to login to your WordPress site's using their login credentials.
-2. The user enters their login credentials.
+2. Auth0 attempts to authenticate the user.
 3. On successful login, the Auth0-WordPress plugin receives the user's Auth0 profile.
-5. Next the Auth0-WordPress plugin checks to see if there is a user in the WordPress database with credentials that match their Auth0 `user_id`.
+3. Next the Auth0-WordPress plugin checks to see if there is a user in the WordPress database with credentials that match their Auth0 `user_id`.
+There are two possibilities here -

-  * Condition 1 : A WordPress user **exists** whose credentials match an Auth0 `user_id`.
+  * WordPress user **exists** whose credentials match an Auth0 `user_id`.
 Next it checks if the `email` address of the user matches.
 (What happens if the email address does not match ?
 Does the user get notified that the user id is taken ?)
-  * Condition 2 : A WordPress user **does not exist** whose credentials match an Auth0 `user_id`, the Auth0-WordPress plugin creates a new user profile and logs the user in.
+  * WordPress user **does not exist** whose credentials match an Auth0 `user_id`, the Auth0-WordPress plugin creates a new user profile and logs the user in.

-## Scenario 2: A user that exists in WordPress **and** in Auth0 attempts to log in.
+###  Scenario 2: Login attempt by user that exists in Auth0 **and** WordPress.
+#### Solution : Login successful if either 'user_id' or 'email' match.

-In this scenario, the user has existed in your WordPress database and Auth0 *prior* to you installing the Auth0-WordPress plugin.
+In this scenario, the assumption is that the user exists in your WordPress database and Auth0 **prior** to installing the Auth0-WordPress plugin.

-1. The user access your WordPress site's login page.
+1. The user tries to login to your WordPress site's using their login credentials.
-2. The user provides their credentials.
-3. Auth0 attempts to authenticate the user.
+2. Auth0 attempts to authenticate the user.
-4. The Auth0-WordPress plugin receives the user's Auth0 profile.
+3. On successful login, the Auth0-WordPress plugin receives the user's Auth0 profile.
-5. The Auth0-WordPress plugin checks to see if there is a user in the WordPress database with credentials that match their Auth0 `user_id`.
+3. Next the Auth0-WordPress plugin checks to see if there is a user in the WordPress database with credentials that match their Auth0 `user_id`.
+There are two possiblities here -
-6. Because the Auth0-WordPress plugin can't find a user whose WordPress database credentials match any of the Auth0 `user_id` fields, it will check if there is a user with the same `email`.
+* **Can** find user whose WordPress database credentials match `user_id` field.
+(Does the plugin allow login ?)
-7. The Auth0-WordPress plugin identifies a user with the provided `email`.
-8. The Auth0-WordPress plugin checks to see if the Auth0 user has verified their email.
+* **Can't** find user whose WordPress database credentials match `user_id` field.
+In this case it will check if there is a user with matching email exists.
+If a email match is found, the Auth0-WordPress plugin identifies a user with the provided `email` and then checks to see if the Auto0 user has verified their email.

-    * If the user has **verified** their email, the Auth0-WordPress plugin will update the WordPress user's `user_id` and log the user in.
+** If the user has **verified** their email, the Auth0-WordPress plugin will update the WordPress user's `user_id` and log the user in.
-    * If the user has **not** verified their email, the Auth0-WordPress plugin will end the authentication process, indicating that the user needs to verify their email prior to proceeding.
+** If the user has **not** verified their email, the Auth0-WordPress plugin will end the authentication process, indicating that the user needs to verify their email prior to proceeding.

 ## Scenario 3: A newly-created WordPress user that exists in Auth0 attempts to log in.